 The Texas Tenors

-Having won the #1 Vocal Group of the Year Award and finishing fourth in total on America's Got Talent, The Texas Tenors offer an exceptional sound known that defies the boundaries of current genres.
+Winners of the #1 Vocal Group of the Year Award and finalists in the America's Got Talent competition, The Texas Tenors offer an exceptional sound that defies the boundaries of current genres.

 The trio is comprised of three good friends: Marcus Collins, JC Fisher, and John Hagen.
-All three have extensive musical backgrounds with all of them having begun their careers at a very young age.
-These Texan cowboys and tenors will surely entertain you with both their music and their good-natured Texas charm.
+All three artists began their careers at very young ages, and all have extensive musical backgrounds, so these Texas cowboys and tenors entertain with both their music talents and their neighborly Texas charm.

-The kid-friendly show presents the Tenors’ full production in an astonishing and beautiful conglomeration of musical trends.
-Perhaps the Tenors’ first album title, Country Roots - Classic Sound describes their music best, as they’ve been known to pound out Sinatra, The Rolling Stones and Miley Cyrus in a single performance, mingling effortlessly with elegant, classical melodies and note configurations.
-The show is often backed by a six-piece orchestra, adding to the classical end of the montage.
-As JC Fisher puts it, 'A lot of people think, 'Oh, we're going to see a country show.'
-But when they get there, they end up seeing this is a production.
+This kid-friendly show showcases the Tenors in an astonishing blend of music trends.
+The Tenors’ first album title, Country Roots - Classic Sound best describes their music style because in a given performance, they’ve been known to pound out anything from Sinatra to The Rolling Stones to Miley Cyrus while effortlessly mingling with elegant, classical melodies and note configurations.
+The show is often backed by a six-piece orchestra, adding to the classical edge to the montage.
+As JC Fisher puts it, 'A lot of people think, 'Oh, we're going to see a country show,' but when they get there, they end up seeing this is a production.
 It's like hearing Pavarotti one second, George Michael the next and then John Denver!'

 - Approximately how long is the The Texas Tenors?